tyrneh/options-implied-probability/docs/theory-overview/01_introductory_theory_overview.md

 # 3. Introductory Theory Overview

 This section provides a simple crash course on the theory behind market-implied probabilities.
-Advanced users who are familiar with volatility fitting, or who mainly want to assess whether OIPD’s implementation is rigorous enough for their use case may prefer to skip ahead to the pipeline details in section [X].

 ## 3.1.
 Options contain information about future prices